-Appellees also argue, and the Circuit Court further concluded, that HRS § 667-102(b) (2016) bars Sakal's claims because they were not made before the Affidavit and the Quitclaim Deed were filed.
+Appellees also argue, and the Circuit, Court further concluded, that HRS § 667-102(b) (2016) bars Sakal's claims because they were not made before the Affidavit and the Quitclaim Deed were filed.
 That section of Part VI of the Foreclosures statute provides, in relevant part:

-§ 667-102 Recordation of affidavit, conveyance document; effect. (a) The affidavit required under section 667-101 and the conveyance document shall be recorded no earlier than ten days after the public sale is held but not later than forty-five days after the public sale is held.
-The affidavit and the conveyance document may be recorded separately and on different days. . . .
+§ 667-102 Recordation of affidavit, conveyance document; effect. (a) The affidavit required under section 667-101 conveyance and the document shall be recorded no earlier than ten days after the public sale is held but not later than fortyfive [29] days after the public sale is held.
+The affidavit and the document be conveyance may recorded separately and on different days....